PyO3/maturin/Readme.md

 get_42 = "get_fourtytwo:DummyClass.get_42"
 ```

 pyo3-pack can only build packages for installed python versions, so you might want to use e.g. pyenv, deadsnakes or docker for building.
+If you don't set your own interpreters with `-i`, a heuristic is used to search for python installations.
+You can get a list of those with the `list-python` subcommand.

 ### Build